woocommerce/woocommerce-admin/docs/woocommerce.com/analytics-categories-report.md

 The report table allows sorting by all columns:

 - Category
-- Items Sold
+- Items sold
-- Net Sales
+- Net sales
 - Products (# of unique products sold)
 - Orders (# of orders containing a product in that category)